 Both the partners will take the business responsibilities and are liable for profit or loss.

-The nominated partner registers the Ordinary partnerships with HMRC for Self Assessment.
+The nominated partner registers the Ordinary partnerships and businesses with HMRC for Self Assessment.

 Limited partnership